skylight-hq/skylight.digital/_projects/cms_iqies.md

   user-centered design
 - Established a collaborative design platform aimed at constantly reinforcing the principles and practices of user-centered design
-- Engineered the frontend experience of the application
+- Engineered the front-end experience of the application
 {% endcapture %}

 {% capture results %}
-- Injected user-centered design principles and practices into the overall delivery process, without slowing down production
+- Injected user-centered design principles and practices into the overall delivery process — without slowing down production
 {% endcapture %}

 {% include project.html